-Shishi-odoshi in "Shisendo", hermitage in eastern Kyoto established by Jozan Ishikawa (1583-1672), a Confucian scholar and soldier and landscape architect, is famous.
+Shishi-odoshi in "Shisendo", hermitage in eastern Kyoto, is famous.
+"Shisendo" was established by Jozan Ishikawa (1583-1672), a Confucian scholar and soldier and landscape architect.
 It is said that shishi-odoshi was invented by Jozan Ishikawa.

-In electric circuits, the principle of relaxation oscillator is sometimes explained in connection with shishi-odoshi.
-Engineering students may show interest in this subject.
+In nonlinear science, a rhythm is understood on the basis of shishi-odoshi.
+In electric circuits, the principle of relaxation oscillator is explained in connection with shishi-odoshi.